MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod5_Lab2_Predictions.md

 6. Wait for the Segment to refresh.

-You now have a segment that is dynamically updated which identifies high churn-risk customers for this subscription business.
+You now have a segment that is dynamically updated which identifies high churn-risk customers for this transactional business.